MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 > [!IMPORTANT]
 >  You can't use the `PATCH` method to update data model entities.
 The table definitions have parity with the Organization service
->  <xref:Microsoft.Xrm.Sdk.Messages.UpdateEntityRequest> that replaces the entity definition with the one included.
+>  [UpdateEntityRequest Class](xref:Microsoft.Xrm.Sdk.Messages.UpdateEntityRequest) that replaces the entity definition with the one included.
 >  Therefore, you must use the `PUT` method when updating data model entities and be careful to include all the existing properties that you don't intend to change.
 >  You can't update individual properties.